 After making three flybys of the planet, the MESSENGER mission entered Mercury orbit in March 2011, and is using data collected during the flybys as an initial guide to perform a more focused scientific investigation of this mysterious world.
-MESSENGER will carry out comprehensive measurements for one full Earth year, investigating six key scientific questions about Mercury’s characteristics and environment with a set of miniaturized space instruments.
+MESSENGER is investigating six key scientific questions about Mercury’s characteristics and environment with a set of miniaturized space instruments.

 The goals of the MESSENGER mission are to answer these questions: